Victorian Budget: Three reasons to smile

 The good news is that the Victorian Government has decided not to proceed with those increases.
 Existing fine amounts and fee settings will now remain in place until July 2029.
 Find out more here.

-These measures won’t solve the broader cost-of-living crisis facing single mothers, but practical supports like these can make a real difference when every dollar counts.
+These measures won’t solve the broader cost-of-living crisis facing single mothers, but practical supports like these can make a small difference when every dollar counts.

 0 Comments